openvinotoolkit/openvino/src/core/docs/debug_capabilities.md

 # OpenVINO Core debug capabilities

-OpenVINO Core contains a set of different debug capabilities which allow to make developer live a little bit easier.
-Different debug capabilities supports to collect information about object statuses in the process of OpenVINO Runtime execution.
+OpenVINO Core contains a set of different debug capabilities which allow making developer life a little bit easier, because these capabilities support to collect information about object statuses in the process of OpenVINO Runtime execution and report this information to developer.

 * OpenVINO Model debug capabilities are described in the [OpenVINO Model User Guide](https://docs.openvino.ai/latest/openvino_docs_OV_UG_Model_Representation.html#model-debug-capabilities).